Let’s get those summer plans on the calendar with this free summer schedule calendar + tips for making summer plans happen!

 Color Coding Saves Sanity

 I love to put the things that can’t be moved with a big red circle around them.
-Anything that’s flexible I write in colored pencils.
+Anything that’s flexible I write in colored pencils or erasable colored pens.
 If it’s an event, it’s nice to have a color block that off.
 If it’s something you’d like to do, choose another color.
 It helps you see where you can and can’t change any plans.

 Know some things will change.
 There will be days kids may not earn an outing or fun activity.
 Work can take over even the best of plans.
 Sometimes something has to be moved.
 Flexibility is the key to making sure everything you want to have happen this summer still happens!